B2Bomber2/Lab7_Starter/README.md

 2. Would you use an end to end test to check if a function is returning the correct output? (yes/no) no

+3. What is the difference between navigation and snapshot mode?

+Navigation is used to record the performance of a full page load.
+So, the time the URL is requested to when everything finishes loading is recorded.
+Snapshot is is used to record the performance from a specific moment in time without navigating away from the current page.

+4. Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.
+- The site could improve its accessibility by including the lang attribute in its HTML.
+- The site could improve its accessibility by also using font sizes legible for mobile devices and for people with poor vision.
+- Since the site is a shop, it should improve its search engine optimization to bring in more customers.
+There should be meta tags and descriptions in its HTML.